Commutation principles for nonsmooth variational problems on Euclidean Jordan algebras: Notations and mathematical backgrounds

 for $x, y, z \in \VV$, then the triple $(\VV, \circ, \ip{\cdot}{\cdot})$, or simply $\VV$, is called a \emph{Euclidean Jordan algebra}.
 An element $e \in \VV$ is a unit if $x \circ e = x$ for all $x \in \VV$.
 Throughout the paper, we assume the existence of the unit element.
 It is well known \cite[Corollary IV.1.5, Theorem V.3.7]{FK} that any Euclidean Jordan algebra can be decomposed into a direct product of simple Euclidean Jordan algebras and there are only five simple ones up to isomorphism.
+The space of $n \times n$ Hermitian matrices together with the Jordan product and inner product defined respectively by